What is a token burn?

 The token burn occurred on October 18, 2017, January 18, 2018, April 18, 2018, and July 18, 2018.
 Now let's see what happened on the chart around these dates (the announcements were made around the 15th each time).

-During the burn announced in October 2017, we notice that the market reacted well, and the BNB token gained a lot of value in a short period of time.
-A similar behavior can be observed during the burn of January 2018, despite the strong bear market at that time.
+During the burn announced in October 2017, we noticed that the market reacted well, and the BNB token gained a lot of value in a short period of time.
+Similar behavior can be observed during the burn of January 2018, despite the strong bear market at that time.
 We can see that BNB had risen sharply in value at that time.

 It did not always go this way.
 BNB's price fell, after which Bitcoin recovered itself during this period.
 When Bitcoin rises, it is normal for other altcoins to fall (in Satoshi value).
 Nevertheless, the price of BNB remained quite stable during this period.
 So that is quite positive, as other currencies did suffer from Bitcoins rise.